p4-team/ctf/2019-03-17-confidence2019/README.md

 > by msm

 Hi all, thanks for playing CONFidence 2019 CTF!
-Now the CTF is over, we want to dump some data, share some perspective, and show how things worked from behind the scenes.
+Now the CTF is over, so we'd like to dump some data, share some perspective, and show how things worked from behind the scenes.

 ## 1. Challenges